-We had plenty of time for reading this past week while we spent time at my in-law’s Jersey Shore house!
+This past week, we had plenty of time for reading while we spent time at my in-law’s Jersey Shore house!
 We drove down a few days before the 4th of July and enjoyed a week of fun in the sun!

 The weather was perfect all week.
 The first couple of days were a bit chilly on the beach due to the ocean breeze but overall, the weather was wonderful!

 The boys enjoyed one of the afternoons crabbing with my husband.
 Here they are showing off their catch.
 Most of them weren’t large enough to keep so after counting them up, we released them back into the bay.
 We just crab for fun anyway.
-We gave the larger ones to the people next to us who were crabbing for their dinner.
+As always, we ended up giving the larger ones to the people next to us who were crabbing for their dinner.

 Speaking of dinner, one of the nights we headed up to Bayhead and had dinner at Theresa’s South.
 We hadn’t been there in years but the food was just as delicious as I remembered!
 I wrote a post about the town a few years ago – Charming Beach Town where you can read more.
 Last time, we ate outside on the patio but we were inside this time…good thing because that night was a scorcher!

-I never noticed the Lilly Pulitzer store next door.
-The jeep caught my eye when we were walking back to the car.
-I will have to head back for some shopping…without the boys.
+For some reason, I never noticed the Lilly Pulitzer store next door.
+As we were walking back to the car, the jeep caught my eye.
+One of these days, I’ll have to head back for some shopping…without the boys.